baruch112233/alx-system_engineering-devops/0x00-shell_basics/README.md

-The '1-listit' script displays the contents list of your current directory The '2-bring_me_home' script changes the working directory to the user's home directory The '3-listfiles' script displayes current directory contents in a long format
+The '1-listit' script displays the contents list of your current directory The '2-bring_me_home' script changes the working directory to the user's home directory The '3-listfiles' script displayes current directory contents in a long format The '4-listmorefiles' script displays current directory contents, including hidden files, in a long format